-Chinook Instructor Christina Stork
+Chinook Instructor Chris Stork

-Chief Editor/ Advisor: Christina Stork
+Chief Editor/ Advisor: Chris Stork

 Before retiring in 2002, Walsh invited Jean Armstrong to become the next faculty sponsor and senior advisor, and Armstrong added to the length of the publication and incorporated color.
 Armstrong worked closely with OJC's Art Department, enabling students' and communities' members artistic talent has been showcased alongside the brilliant literary submissions.
 Armstrong has since moved to Wyoming to be with her husband, who is now the President of Eastern Wyoming College.
-Now, the publication lies in the hands of Christina Stork.
+Now, the publication lies in the hands of Chris Stork.
 Stork continues on in the tradition set by Walsh and incorporates the art established by Armstrong.
 In addition, Stork chooses the student editor each spring semester and provides a writing scholarship through the English Department.
 The student editor also receives three elective Humanities credits.

 2021 is Chinook's 49th year, and we anticipate another warm wind of new talent to arrive in our new edition.
 We look forward to your story.